WRTeam-in/common_app_doc/docs/GeneralSettings/iap.md

 </div>
 And click **Edit**, then select the IAP you just created.
 Click **Done**.

 That's it! 🎊 You have successfully created IAP in App Store Connect.
-You check and test the IAP with testflight, and make sure it works as expected. then submit the app for review.
+You can check and test the IAP with TestFlight, and make sure it works as expected.
+Then submit the app for review.

 ## Google Play Console